KittyMcDonagh/Third-Milestone-Project/README.md

          Once the email address is entered, all recipes with that email address will be displayed on the Recipe List page.
 The user may view a recipe's details, and edit / delete their recipe

+2. When a recipe is input, the status and keyword are set to 'new'.
+It is possible to search for new recipes only by selecting 'new' from the 'Search By Keyword' box
-2. The country dropdown will be disabled on the Home and My Recipes pages, and when the user is searching for recipes either by keyword or, from the 'My Recipes', page by email address
+3. The country dropdown will be disabled on the Home and My Recipes pages, and when the user is searching for recipes either by keyword or, from the 'My Recipes', page by email address
 3. The nav link selected by the user will change color to green, so that the user remembers which selection they have made
 4. When the country dropdown is enabled, its selection will be changed to green, so that the user remembers which selection they have made
 5. The website displays 6 recipes per page and allows the user to paginate from one page to the next, and highlighting the page number it is currently on
 6. The website uses Google fonts - Courgette and Nunito
-7. The website uses the following colors: #dcefde, #fff, #3b3b3b, #76c180, #8c8c8c, #d9d9d9, #1a1a1a, #edf7ef, #f2f2f2

 **NOTES**
-1. Bottom Nav bar not breaking on small devices!
+1. Bootstrap Cards are not responsive, therefore I have kept the recipe list page to 2 recipes per row.
+This also has an effect on the bottom navbar - it does not break on smaller devices

-2.  figma.com screens
+2.

 ## **3.6 NAVIGATION AND RESPONSIVENESS**